grossB/MasterAutomationFramework/ReadMe.md

 https://github.com/peterrexj/Selenium.Essentials -
 https://github.com/App-vNext/Polly

-TODO: SpecFlow, AutoIt
+TODO: SpecFlow, AutoIt, import rest of unit tests

-Project: NunitTest - content
+**Project**: NunitTest - content
 DriverFactory - dictionary of working WebDriver.
 Logic can be reused to created parallel execution CaseCommonDataSource - class as an test attribute with custom method passed as an parameter.
 	Generic possibility to run test scenario with changing amount of data.
 Iteration count be modified by json file content.